kodexa-ai/extension-pack-template/README.md

 * Change/update/remove --site option of package command that's specified in the .github/workflows/main.yml file.
 More information on this setting can be found further down this README in the "Package extension for deployment" section.

 > NOTE:  setup.py already includes kodexa as a dependency in 'install_requires'.
-You will need to add then names of any other packages needed at runtime here, as well.
+You will need to add the names of any other packages needed at runtime here, as well.

 ## Setting up Development Environment